Using QSVT for Fixed-point Amplitude Amplification

 arith_oracle(state, aux)

-Defining the arithmetic Oracle
+Defining the Arithmetic Oracle

-Implement the following equation:
+We implement the following equation:

 (a + b) == 3 and (c - a) == 2